 - The responsibility for pursuing allegations of misconduct in research rests with the dean of the faculty.
 If a graduate student is involved as one of the principals, the dean of the faculty will consult throughout with the dean of the Graduate School.
 Misconduct in research, as understood here, includes: fabrication or falsification of data, plagiarism, interference with the integrity of the work of others, or misappropriation of ideas of others.

 - An inquiry is initiated upon submission to the dean of a written statement which lays out the allegations and evidence.
 The person raising the allegations (the "claimant") is expected to be available early on for a personal discussion with the dean.
 The aim in this is not to assess the accuracy of the allegations, except insofar as they may be patently mischievous or malicious, but to clarify the issues and determine whether the case falls properly under the heading of misconduct in research.
 If it does, the dean will soon thereafter form a small ad-hoc committee to carry out a preliminary inquiry.
-The committee will be expected to report to the dean in writing within a month.
+The committee will be expected to report to the dean in writing within 90 days.

 - At the outset of the preliminary inquiry, the person against whom the allegations are raised (the "respondent") must be provided by the dean with a written statement laying out in full the charges, evidence, membership of the inquiry panel, and identity of the claimant.